eclipse-archived/ceylon-lang.org/documentation/1.1/reference/structure/value.md

 ### References

 References are just holders of state.
-A reference attribute declared within a class body represents state associated with an instance of the class.
-A local reference (that is, a reference declared within a block) represents state associated with execution of that block.
+A reference attribute declared within a class body represents state associated with an instance of the class (similar to a *field* in other programming languages).
+A local reference (that is, a reference declared within a block) represents state associated with execution of that block (similar to a *local variable* in other programming languages).

 ### `variable` values